stuartelimu/vaccination-centres/CONTRIBUTING.md

 Create a `.env` file, copy all the contents from `.env.sample` file and paste them in the `.env` file you just created.

-Make migrations to sync and create a database
+Make migrations to sync and create a database:

 ```
 python manage.py migrate